sniirful/minstrel/guides/create-configuration-file.md

 - \<language\>

 are the settings of this application.

+Start by opening any text editor (e.g. Notepad on Windows) and pasting the above text to add the missing pieces in each of the following sections.
 ## The token setting
 The token is a special set of random letters and numbers that uniquely identifies your bot.
 It is used to let Minstrel log into the bot's account and perform actions on its behalf.